 On the Recommendations page, select a recommendation.

-On the Details page, click Apply button.
+On the Details page, click the Apply button.

-Selected recommendation are applied on the database.
+Selected recommendations are applied on the database.

 Removing recommendations from the list